HOTELS AMOY Hotel Singapore - Check In Through a 200-Year-Old Temple

 AMOY Hotel Deluxe Double Bed

 The room includes carefully selected furniture, porcelain basins, and the same heritage touches as the Cosy Single.
-You get a 37-inch LCD TV instead of 32 inches, plus an iron and ironing board.
+You get a 37-inch LCD TV instead of 32 inches.
 The complimentary mini-bar, Nespresso machine, in-room safe, and free Wi-Fi remain standard.
 No two rooms are identical due to the heritage building's unique architectural layout, so each space reflects the building's character differently.

 AMOY Hotel Deluxe Double Bathroom